paazmaya/image-flatify/README.md

 sudo apt-get install graphicsmagick mediainfo
 ```

-In Windows they need to be downloaded from their sites and once installed,
+In Windows, the applications need to be downloaded from their sites and once installed,
 their installation paths should be added in the `Path` system environment variable.

 Now install the command line tool globally, which might need increased privileges: